Angie Chuang

 Literary nonfiction and memoir

 Author of the award-winning memoir, The Four Words for Home: The book tells the stories of two immigrant families and Chuang’s reporting in Afghanistan in the wake of 9/11.
-Angie’s literary writing has appeared in Creative Nonfiction, The Asian American Literary Review, multiple editions of The Best Women’s Travel Writing, and elsewhere.
+Angie’s literary writing has appeared in Narratively, Creative Nonfiction, The Asian American Literary Review, multiple editions of The Best Women’s Travel Writing, and elsewhere.
 She has spoken about and read from her work at venues ranging from bookstores and book festivals to university invited-author series.

 DSC_0518.jpg